allegro/allegro.tech/_posts/2015-03-18-testing-prod-wait-what.md

 Most of them we can find by well written integration tests but that's only majority not everything.

 ###Prod?
 Our listing is tested few million times per day.
-Naturally I am talking about our users who is searching, sorting and filtering offers every day.
-And they are finding bugs.
+Naturally I am talking about our users who search, sort and filter offers every day.
+And they find bugs.
 They sometimes notify us about some malfunction but those reports are often incomplete.
-We don't know what browser does user use or which listing version is affected.
+We don't know what browser does user use or if he found bug on old or new listing.
 Reproducing error is pretty hard and sometimes even impossible.
 That leads us to testing prod on our own conditions.
 We of course know that this won't give us completely assurance.
 We treat this as just another step to provide as perfect data as we can.
 But how do we do that?

 ###Red Cucumber?
 So, we are on a prod.
 Without possibility to mock.
-With zero knowledge what do we find on next listing pages.
+With limited knowledge what do we find on next listing pages.
 What can we use?
-We already testing listings on preprod environment with behavior tests based on jbehave and selenium.
+We have already tested listings on preprod environment with behavior tests based on jBehave and selenium.
 We could use the same configuration but why don't use something more exotic?
 Ruby and Cucumber sounds good enough in our every day java world.
 We wanted something that doesn't require a lot of configuration with complicated environment and ruby seems to fulfill those requirements.
 On the other hand we got everything we need to test production listings.